A special look at the best Nike Flyknit Trainer Colorways available

 Back then, as there were not many available pairs and colorways, the Trainer started to grow within the sneaker community.
 Consequently, resellers started to notice that it would be pretty easy to flip them and earn a quick buck.

-Personally, I still remember browsing the web and the first ever Flyknit Trainer to release (and the first Nike Flyknit Racer Multicolor, for all that matters) was sold for crazy amounts of money.
-If memory does not fail me, around 400€.
+We all still remember browsing the web and the first ever Flyknit Trainer to release (and also the first Nike Flyknit Racer Multicolor, for all that matters) was sold for crazy amounts of money.
+Resell prices were around 400€.

 Featured Image: Kicks On Fire